Battle of Isurava: Analysis

 While the Australians were able to successfully withdraw from their position in contact, the action was tarnished by a degree of disorganisation and disarray which characterised their withdrawal to Eora Creek.
 This ultimately led to several groups being captured and eventually executed by the Japanese.
-A large amount of materiel was also lost in the withdrawal, with 26,500 rounds and 500 grenades being abandoned around Alola.
+A large amount of materiel was lost in the withdrawal, with 26,500 rounds and 500 grenades abandoned around Alola.
 Despite this, Potts' handling of the withdrawal has tended to be viewed relatively uncritically in the narrative of the battle provided in most postwar accounts.
-Williams, however, argues that rather than skilful handling by Potts, the vital factor in allowing the Australians to live to fight another day was in fact Horii's own mistakes, as well as tactical errors by the Japanese battalion commanders on the ground.
-On the other hand, Japanese author Kengoro Tanaka draws the opposite conclusion, highlighting the stubborn defence put up by the Australian troops on the ground, and the heavy casualties inflicted on the attackers, as being key factors.
-He goes on to state that against this the Japanese force only "narrowly captured" Isurava.
+Williams argues that, rather than skilful handling by Potts, the vital factor in allowing the Australians to live to fight another day, was Horii's own mistakes, as well as tactical errors by the Japanese battalion commanders on the ground.

+Japanese author Kengoro Tanaka draws the opposite conclusion, highlighting the stubborn defence put up by the Australian troops on the ground, and the heavy casualties inflicted on the attackers, as being key factors.
+He goes on to state that against this, the Japanese force only "narrowly captured" Isurava.
 The Japanese commander had hoped to decisively engage the Australians in order to open the way to Port Moresby.
-The withdrawal of Maroubra Force thus dented Japanese hopes of a quick advance and the consequent delays caused by the stiffening Australian resistance increasingly damaged Japanese chances of securing the port before significant numbers of Australian reinforcements began arriving and events on Guadalcanal and elsewhere impacted upon the campaign.
+The withdrawal of Maroubra Force thus dented Japanese hopes of a quick advance, and the consequent delays caused by the stiffening Australian resistance, increasingly damaged Japanese chances of securing the port before significant numbers of Australian reinforcements began arriving, and events on Guadalcanal and elsewhere impacted upon the campaign.

 After the war, a battle honour was awarded to Australian units for their involvement in the fighting around Isurava during late August.
 This was awarded to the 39th, 2/14th and 2/16th Infantry Battalions.
 The 53rd did not receive this, or any battle honour for the fighting during the Kokoda Track campaign.